DefectiveStudios/UniMerge-Docs/README.md

 * Alt + Left/Right to apply changes to the left/right (if possible)
 * Ctrl + H to toggle (show/Hide) the components of the selected row if it is a gameobject

+When skipping rows with alt + up/down, you will notice that the cursor will jump over expanded components and properties of objects that do not have a "spouse" in the opposite column.
+This is because all of these child rows are guaranteed to be different, and skipping to the next one is not providing useful information.

 Note: By default, on OS X, Ctrl + Left/Right are bound to Mission Control previous/next desktop.
 To work around this, either disable those shortcut keys in System Preferences > Keyboard > Shortcuts, or simply hold shift + ctrl which will block OS X from using the shortcut, and work the same as ctrl in UniMerge.

 ## Pro Tips